fluttercommunity/flutter_workmanager/README.md

 iOS supports **Processing tasks** only on iOS 13+ which can run for more than 30 seconds.
 `registerProcessingTask` is a long running one off background task, currently only for iOS.
 It can be run for more than 30 seconds but doesn't start immediately, rather iOS might schedule it when device is idle and charging.
 Processing tasks are for long processes like data processing and app maintenance.
-Processing tasks can run for minutes, but the system can interrupt these.
-Processing tasks run only when the device is idle and there is also a possibility that it will only run if device is charging. iOS might terminate any running background processing tasks when the user starts using the device.
-However background app refresh tasks aren’t affected.
+Processing tasks can run for minutes, but the system can interrupt these. iOS might terminate any running background processing tasks when the user starts using the device.
 For more information see [BGProcessingTask](https://developer.apple.com/documentation/backgroundtasks/bgprocessingtask)

 ```dart